trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     use type assertions; they need a typed factory/registry redesign rather than more assertions.
 - Gateway/client:
+  - `EffectRpcClient` now owns its socket/RPC layer with `ManagedRuntime`.
+    Remaining client cleanup should focus on `trustgraph-socket.ts` higher-level normal `Error` throws/JSON parsing and the public synchronous `websocket-adapter.ts` compatibility helpers.
   - Knowledge streams still duplicate legacy end-of-stream handling.
-  - Effect RPC client remains Promise-first internally in places and should be turned into a managed runtime or scoped layer.
-  - WebSocket adapter shims still contain host-boundary `try`/`catch` and normal `Error` construction.
+  - WebSocket adapter shims still contain host-boundary `try`/`catch` and normal `Error` construction, but their sync exports are public API and should be migrated in a separate compatibility-preserving slice.
 - RAG/providers/storage:
   - RAG and agent requestor bridges are complete: `toPromiseRequestor` has no remaining `ts/packages` matches.